makerspace/makeradmin/README.md

 ### Stripe - makeradmin connection

-Makeradmin is used as the truth.
-Work in progress to change so that discounts are also in makeradmin.
-However, currently the discount coupon needs to be set in stripe.

--   Create a **coupon** for low income discount.
-It should be with percentage discount.
-Add the metadata "makerspace_price_level" = "low_income_discount"

-The smallest multiple of the product in makeradmin is used to set the binding time for the subscription.
+Makeradmin is used as the truth and stripe is automatically sync with the makeradmin products.

 ### Stripe subscription support